-We can’t ignore that firefighter’s dedicate their lives to the protection of life and property.
+We can’t ignore that firefighters dedicate their lives to the protection of life and property.
 Sometimes their work is so fearless that they even climb a tree in a burning forest to save a defenceless animal and it was so frightened to come down on its own.
 Isn't it!
 These types of things, actions firefighter’s do every day.
-In all cases it risks the ultimate sacrifice of a firefighter's life.
-For us they are the saviours of life but it is a part of their job.
+In all cases, it risks the ultimate sacrifice of a firefighter's life.
+For us, they are the saviours of life but it is a part of their job.
 This day is to celebrate the courage and brevity that these men and women show.

 This day is to remember those firefighter's who have died while serving our community or dedicated their lives to protecting the safety of us all.
-Also, it is the time to show appreciation and support to the firefighter's world wide who continue to protect us so well throughout the year.
+Also, it is the time to show appreciation and support to the firefighter's worldwide who continue to protect us so well throughout the year.

-The symbol for International Firefighter's Day is a red and blue ribbon.
+The symbol for International Firefighters' Day is a red and blue ribbon.
 The red colour symbolises fire and blue water.
 These colours also signify emergency services around the world.

-How Firefighter's Day is celebrated?
+How is International Firefighters' Day (IFFD) celebrated?

 People bring a cake to pave gestures to the firefighters in the fire hall.
 Some donate money as a charity, some help firefighter if injured in the line of duty, give medical treatment if required for their better health.
 Charities done for firefighter’s help retired firefighters and their family to live a comfortable life after so many years of risk that they took for us.
 Even several communities, organisation raise awareness about the dangers that firefighters face bravely by wearing a red and blue ribbon.